Financial impact of a divorce in Singapore

 - Debt owed by each party

-- The financial circumstances of each party
+- The financial circumstances of each party such as their individual working abilities and qualifications.

-To protect your assets, it is prudent to keep track of major matrimonial assets and your contributions to them.
 For instance, if you are the one paying for your child’s preschool fees, producing bank statements of the monthly deductions from your account will help to show your part of the contribution to the family.

 Matrimonial home